YonghengZou/Optimization-for-Machine-Learning/README.md

+All the optimization methods are implemented by MATLAB.

-If you find any problems, please email yonghengzou@uvic.ca
+If you find any problems, please email yonghengzou@uvic.ca.